 Under present conditions in some localities it is impossible to obtain a hearing because of the divided state of the followers of Christ.
 Jesus prayed that his disciples might be one, "that the world might believe."
 It is well nigh impossible to convince the world when we are not united.
 Yet Jesus desired that all his followers might be one for this very purpose.
 John 17:21.
 Hence the present time as never before demands that we stand upon the common ground of unity that is taught in the scriptures.
-Much as we regret it, there are many who will not accept that undisputably safe course.
+Much as we regret it, there are many who will not accept that un-disputably safe course.
 But we who will accept it must stand together through "thick and thin" until the coming of our King Jesus.
 The inevitable alternative if we do not, is that we too will be swallowed up by bewildering Babylon.

 First:-To all who would love God and serve him acceptably, our first step toward safety and that one body the Son of God prayed for, is that we accept the Bible as our only creed-book.
-There but a few days, for them to be good children, and may be as many human creeds as there are hu- when old enough to get a Bible, read it, and do man minds.
+There may be as many human creeds as there are human minds.
 Nevertheless there is but one God the Father, (1 Cor.
 8:6) and his way is the only way to heaven.
 John 10:1 & 9.
 This way is mapped out plainly in the Bible (John 7:17) All other roads are but side-tracks leading into the wilderness.
-Human creeds have no place in our the narrow path; just leave me alone and, maybe, heavenly repertoire of way marks, except to indicate that theirs is the way not to travel.
+Human creeds have no place in our heavenly repertoire of way marks, except to indicate that theirs is the way not to travel.
 Safety-first demands that we accept God's word as our only Guide to the Eternal City.
-Jesus said, "the word which I spake shall judge you in the last day."
+Jesus said. "the word which I spake shall judge you in the last day."
 John 12:48.
 In the judgment, no human creed shall be the standard, but the word of the living God, and we shall be judged by that word according to our works.
 Of what use therefore is any human creed?
-Our only creed should be.
-"I believe that Jesus Christ is the Son of God.'
+Our only creed should be, "I believe that Jesus Christ is the Son of God."
 Acts 8:37.
 He proved himself to be such, by his life, his death, and his resurrection from the dead, and is proven by the power of his word which we have with us today.
 When we make that good confession of our faith in him, we must accept the revealed word of God as our only standard of faith and practice.
 Automatically we reject all human creeds and human traditions.

 Many sectarians cannot accept another sectarian creed, but all can accept the word of God.
 At it none need stumble, but all may rest their hopes and confidence upon the everlasting word of a true and almighty God, knowing that that word is his unfailing power unto Salvation.
 Rom.
 1:16.
 Therefore beloved traveller to the eternal state, for the sake of unity and the salvation of precious souls, let us put away all human creeds, and place our trust in the powerful word of a true and loving God.

 (Continued)